aschimmenti/expliciting-context/README.md

 # Archival Biography RiC-O Extraction (ABRE)
 A framework for extracting structured information from archival finding aids using Large Language Models.
 ## Overview
-ABRE is a pipeline designed to transform unstructured biographical and historical notes from archival finding aids into structured, machine-readable formats.
+ABRE is a (wip) pipeline designed to transform unstructured biographical and historical notes from archival finding aids into structured, machine-readable formats.
 It uses open-source LLMs to identify and extract key events, relationships, and contextual information while maintaining archival description standards.
 ## Features

 - Event-based information extraction from biographical notes